davesteele/todo.txt-gtd/README.md

 the original todo.txt file.
 If just the header line is kept, all other lines are deleted from the original.

-Run _tdtproj_ with the "-l" option to get a current list of projects.
+Run _project_ with the "-l" option to get a current list of projects.

 A bash completion script is available that responds to tab completion with an appropriate project list.